 AI meets sustainability: Recycling Atelier opens

-Opening of the Recycling Atelier (from left): Prof. Dr. Thomas Gries, Head of the ITA Group and Chair of Textile Mechanical Engineering at RWTH Aachen University, Maximilian Offermann, Managing Partner of BWF Group Offingen, Augsburg's Lord Mayor Eva Weber, Prof. Dr. Nadine Warkotsch, Vice-President for Research and Sustainability Augsburg University of Applied Sciences, Prof. Dr. Stefan Schlichter, Head of ITA Augsburg, Ellen Dinges-Dierig, Member of the Board of Dierig Holding AG, and and Thomas Böschen, Managing Partner of TEXAid Group.
+Opening of the Recycling Atelier (from left): Prof. Dr. Thomas Gries, Head of the ITA Group and Chair of Textile Mechanical Engineering at RWTH Aachen University, Maximilian Offermann, Managing Partner of BWF Group Offingen, Augsburg's Lord Mayor Eva Weber, Prof. Dr. Nadine Warkotsch, Vice President for Research and Sustainability Augsburg University of Applied Sciences, Prof. Dr. Stefan Schlichter, Head of ITA Augsburg, Ellen Dinges-Dierig, Member of the Board of Dierig Holding AG, and Thomas Böschen, Managing Partner of TEXAid Group.
 (Photo: Matthias Leo / Augsburg University of Applied Sciences)

 ITA Augsburg and Augsburg University of Applied Sciences implement model factory for sustainable material cycles as part of the Augsburg AI production network

-Only one percent of textiles are currently recycled in the global material cycle.
-Fast-moving fashion trends, outsourced corporate responsibility and a general decline in raw material quality are fuelling this development.
+Only one percent of textiles are currently recycled in a closed loop.
+Fast-moving fashion trends, outsourced corporate responsibility and a general decline in raw material quality are fueling this development.
 The Recycling Atelier, which Augsburg University of Applied Sciences and the Augsburg Institute of Textile Technology (ITA Augsburg) opened today, is countering this trend.

 Prof. Dr. Nadine Warkotsch, President for Research and Sustainability at Augsburg University of Applied Sciences, said on the occasion of the opening: "With the Recycling Atelier, we as a university are further expanding our absolute core competences: applied research and knowledge transfer.
-The Recycling Atelier offers us the opportunity to conduct research with our academics on a highly topical issue of our time - the value chain in the textile sector.
-And thus also in the area of production and automation, which is important for the university and the region.
-As a university, we are focusing on the topic of sustainability, which is fortunately becoming increasingly important in all areas, the consideration of which our students and large sections of society demand and we take seriously."
+The Recycling Atelier offers us the opportunity to work with our scientists on a highly topical issue of our time - the value chain in the textile sector.
+And thus, also in the area of production and automation, which is important for the university and the region.
+As a university, we are focusing on the topic of sustainability, which is fortunately becoming increasingly important in all areas, the consideration of which is demanded by our students and large sections of society, and which we take seriously."

 The Recycling Atelier is the first model factory to offer a new and globally unique concept for the holistic recycling of textiles.
 The scientists from ITA and the university conduct research on all process steps of textile recycling: from material analysis, sorting, preparation and textile processing to product design.
-They initially operate the processes as models with a focus on sensible production, before scaling up to an industrial production scale.
+They initially operate the processes on a model scale with a focus on sensible production, before scaling up to an industrial production.

-The main focus is on the area of digitalisation: new production processes are to be made possible through the high-quality and modern collection, processing and evaluation of data.
-The use of artificial intelligence in the field of machine learning and neural networks for the textile industry is being researched.
+One focus is on the area of digitalization: new production processes are to be made possible through high-quality and modern collection, processing, and evaluation of data.
+Enabling the use of artificial intelligence in the field of machine learning and neural networks for the textile industry.

-For example, the ITA scientists are working on a machine solution for sorting the fabrics to be recycled.
+For example, the ITA scientists are working on a machine solution for sorting the used fabrics.
 Today, this is done almost 100 per cent by hand.
 In the Recycling Atelier, the use of modern sensor technology, robotics and artificial intelligence is being tested.

 Prof. Dr. Nadine Warkotsch